gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `java-base` plugin will now add an `<sourceSetName>AnnotationProcessor` configuration for each source set.
 This might break when the user already defined such a configuration.
 We recommend removing your own and using the configuration provided by `java-base`.

+### Removed `StartParameter.taskOutputCacheEnabled`

+The deprecated property `StartParameter.taskOutputCacheEnabled` has been removed.
+Use `StartParameter.buildCacheEnabled` instead.

 <!--
 ### Example breaking change
 -->